wertercatt/tooters/_posts/2022-03-02-apple-russian-invasion-ukraine.md

 >We will continue to evaluate the situation and are in communication with relevant governments on the
 >actions we are taking.
 We join all those around the world who are calling for peace."

-I'm glad that Tim Cook and the company as a whole made the morally correct decision and want to land on the right side of things here.
+I'm glad that Tim Cook, and the company as a whole made the morally correct decision here.
+They will land on the right side of things.

 Glory to Ukraine! 🇺🇦